Merlness/FSTTT/README.md

 If you have a Mac [this could be helpful.](https://fsharp.org/use/mac/)

-You can use VS Studio, I used rider from JetBrains.
+You can use VS Studio, I used Rider from JetBrains.
+This does not work with IntelliJ!

 ### Run the Game